AZINIZD/Wallace-tree-16-bit/README.md

+This repository contains 16 bit multiplier.
 The Wallace Tree architecture is known for its efficiency in reducing the number of partial products generated during multiplication, allowing for faster computation compared to traditional methods.